Just-Software/powershell-CertTroubleshooter/README.md

 ## License

 Copyright (c) 2025 Just Software.
-See LICENSE.md for details.
+See LICENSE for details.